Fare: New American

 Liquor: BYOB.
 Bottled Wines also available from their retail showroom for Domenico Winery, a winery located in San Carlos, California specializing in Italian varietals.

-Tucked away in a small strip mall, Heirloom Kitchen is a multi faceted culinary experience for who diners who love to cook and love to eat at a restaurant with an acclaimed chef committed to using organic, locally sourced produce, dairy, grains, poultry, and meats.
+Tucked away in a small strip mall, Heirloom Kitchen is a culinary experience for diners who love to cook and love to eat at a restaurant with an acclaimed chef committed to using organic, locally sourced produce, dairy, grains, poultry, and meats.

 Heirloom Kitchen is a culinary school that opens the kitchen and dining area for patrons four evenings a week.